Kyriosity/read-write/README+/software/ArcDeco/README+/02.BigPict/README.md

 <table><tr valign="top"><td width="45%">
     <p><b>Big thoughts</b> &mdash; <b>big pictures</b>.
 Shallow, childish, or blurred, plane section or angled, they are better than naked prose and give readers eagle view.</p>
-    <p>Let's begin with contours, intentionally left without annotations to defy your 3D imagination.</p>
+    <p>Let's begin with contours, intentionally left without annotations to defy your 3D phantasy.</p>
-    <p>Before we go further, nice if you guess or imagine the forces and factors (they can not and won't match those, as explained below).</p>
+    <p>Before we go further, nice if you guess or conjure up the forces and factors (they can not and won't match those, as explained below).</p>
 </td><td>
     <picture><img alt="&nbsp;image not found: ArcDeco-BigPict-basic.jpg" src="../../../../_rsc/_img/ArcDeco/BigPict/ArcDeco-BigPict-basic.jpg"
     title="&nbsp;Unannotated forces in multiple dimensions"/></picture>